-- Switch off! - Lights, Laptops anything electrical when you leave the office at night.
+- Switch off! - lights, laptops or anything electrical when you leave the office at night.
 Remove chargers/ turn off heating.

-- Sustainable Suppliers - use sustainable sources for office supplies - Good suppliers will have an environmental policy and where possible, ISO certification.
-Projects such as HS2, Commonwealth Games, Peddimore developments will be looking at their supply chain to ensure suppliers have a sustainability policy… position yourself ready.
+- Sustainable suppliers - use sustainable sources for office supplies.
+Good suppliers will have an environmental policy and where possible, ISO certification.
+Projects such as HS2, Commonwealth Games and the Peddimore developments will be looking at their supply chain to ensure suppliers have a sustainability policy so position yourself ready.

-- Printing - if you have to print it - go double sided.
-Does everyone need a copy of the report for the meeting, can you work from the screens?
-Are you refilling ink cartridges?
-And recycling old ones?
+- Printing - if you have to print it, go double sided.
+Does everyone need a copy of the report for the meeting or can you work from the screens?
+Are you refilling ink cartridges and recycling old ones?

-- Think & Buy Local - Think about how far a product has travelled to reach you and what the carbon footprint might be.
-Use sustainable sources for office supplies - Good suppliers will have an environmental policy and where possible, ISO certification.
+- Think and buy local - think about how far a product has travelled to reach you and what the carbon footprint might be.
+Use sustainable sources for office supplies.
+Good suppliers will have an environmental policy and where possible, ISO certification.

-- New office furniture? - Look at recycled office furniture – often it’s as good as new, cheaper and you are getting more value for money.
+- New office furniture? - Look at recycled office furniture.
+Often it’s as good as new, cheaper and you are getting more value for your money.

-- Get rid of the plastic! - No more plastic cups in the office, encourage everyone to have water bottle and install a filter tap.
+- Get rid of the plastic! - No more plastic cups in the office.
+Encourage everyone to have a water bottle and install a filter tap.
 A hydrated workforce will improve productivity and can help enhance physical and mental performance.

 Share with your office and record your journey in making it happen.
-Keep us posted with your progress on Facebook / Twitter & LinkedIn.
+Keep us posted with your progress on Facebook / Twitter and LinkedIn.

 We have a list of companies who can help with your pledge;